 How to Install a Boiling Water Tap

+Boiling water taps have revolutionised the modern kitchen, drastically cutting down on the time it takes to complete everyday tasks and chores.
 If you’re ready to upgrade your kitchen with a boiling water tap, the process to install one is actually much simpler than you might think.
-Here’s our handy guide on boiling water tap installation, step-by-step:
+Stick with us as we show you how you can do it at home.

 1) Switch off your water supply